It’s Shamrock Time

-For dinner we choose between a Ruben or Corned Beef and Cabbage, sometimes going out for the latter, and then we settle in for the night.
+For dinner we usually choose between a Reuben or Corned Beef and Cabbage, sometimes going out for dinner and sometimes eating in, and then we settle in for the night.
 However, you could have lots of fun grabbing this Irish Cookbook making tons of authentic dishes.
 You could even bring some Irish to your table with these Irish goodies!

-St. Patrick’s day might not be high on your list of holidays to celebrate, but remember in this busy world, any day to have some fun, do things differently and bring smiles, is well worth the thought and effort!
+St. Patrick’s Day might not be high on your list of holidays to celebrate, but remember in this busy world, any day to have some fun, do things differently and bring smiles, is well worth the thought and effort!
 Take a look at some fun and interesting facts below!

 In Irish lore, Saint Patrick gets credit for driving all the snakes out of Ireland.
 In reality, this probably didn’t occur, as there is no evidence that snakes have ever existed in Ireland, the climate being too cool for them to thrive and according to the fossil record, Ireland has never been home to any snakes.
 Modern scholars think the “snakes” Saint Patrick drove away were likely metaphorical and refer to pagan religious beliefs and practices.

-Is it really an Irish holiday?
-Well, Ireland, followed by New Yorkers and Chicagoians, take St. Patrick’s Day very seriously, largely because the day became associated with the Irish independence movement, and the large Irish communities in both of those cities, but did you know that St. Patrick wasn’t Irish?
+Well, Ireland, followed by New Yorkers and Chicagoans, take St. Patrick’s Day very seriously, largely because the day became associated with the Irish independence movement, and the large Irish communities in both of those cities, but did you know that St. Patrick wasn’t Irish?
 He was actually born in Scotland, and his name was Maewyn Succat, however, he changed it to Patricius after becoming a priest.

 Do you always wear green on St. Patrick’s Day?
 If St. Patrick were alive today, he would probably be wearing blue, as shown in the paintings of him, instead of the green that is associated with the holiday today, but to be safe, wear green, you don’t want to get pinched!